169.81 Height and length limitations.

 Subd.
 9. Application of subdivision 8.
 Subdivision 8 shall not apply to the seven-county metropolitan area.

 Subd.
-10. Pickup truck; limitation on drawing trailer.
+10. Pickup trucks; limitation on drawing trailers.
 Notwithstanding any other provision of this section or any other law to the contrary, a pickup truck used primarily in the production or transportation of liquid fertilizer, anhydrous ammonia, or any agricultural commodity as defined in section 17.53, subdivision 2, may draw not to exceed two empty trailers when the resulting combination does not exceed the size and weight limitations otherwise prescribed by law.
-A pickup truck when drawing two trailers shall not be operated on the highways of this state beyond a 35-mile radius of the home post office of the owner of the pickup truck nor at a speed exceeding 35 miles per hour.
+A pickup truck when drawing two trailers shall not be operated on the highways of this state beyond a 35 mile radius of the home post office of the owner of the pickup truck nor at a speed exceeding 35 miles per hour.

 Official Publication of the State of Minnesota